nvaara/NimbusRT/README.md

 # NimbusRT
-NimbusRT is a ray launching-based tool for radio channel characterization, which utilizes 3D point clouds as the intersection geometry.
+NimbusRT is a ray launching-based tool for radio channel characterization, which mainly utilizes 3D point clouds to compute the intersections.

-The main branch is continuously developed and currently represents the method for an upcoming paper, which interfaces over Sionna 0.19.1 for electromagnetic computations.
+The main branch is continuously developed and currently most accurately reflects the method presented in the paper "Differentiable High-Performance Ray Tracing-Based Simulation of Radio Propagation with Point Clouds" (link coming soon).
+It interfaces over Sionna 0.19.1 for electromagnetic computations.
 More detailed documentation and examples will be provided in the near future.
-<details><summary>Previous works</summary>
+<details><summary>Code for Papers</summary>

+See branch [hp](https://github.com/nvaara/NimbusRT/tree/hp) for the paper "Differentiable High-Performance Ray Tracing-Based Simulation of Radio Propagation with Point Clouds"

 See branch [vct](https://github.com/nvaara/NimbusRT/tree/vct) for papers
 [Vaara et. al., Ray launching-based computation of exact paths with noisy dense point clouds,” IEEE TAP, 2025](https://ieeexplore.ieee.org/abstract/document/10910023)